SpryteLabs/Spryte-Docs/docs/userManual.md

  4. For rules around the redeeming of Spryte Points see our Spryte Points Policy;
  5. Rules 1-4 above are negotiable on a case-by-case basis for exceptional Acumulating points increases the influence you have in the platform.
 The higher amount of points you have, more influence and more visbility your profile gets.
 That means more oportunities and more possibilities of growth.
 Therefore, there's a price envolved, since your points can be redeemed

-### Experts
+## Experts

 Sharing knowledge is one of the best ways to contribute to a strong comunity, that said, here in Spryte Labs, we want you to use your expertise to make a better platform for you and all other users.
-An expert for us is someone that has the capability to check information, review companies and help other within their expertise.
+An expert for us is someone that has the capability to check information, review companies and help others within their expertise.
 That said, from the information that you provide for your profile and from your interactions inside the platform it is possible to be promoted to an expert role.
 This role has some advantages as earning bonus points and being verified as an expert by Spryte.

 ## Spryte Points Policy